 The BAPEN toolkit is designed to help commissioners and providers organise nutritional care.
 It details the evidence that providers can submit to demonstrate that staff have attained competences appropriate to their role, including:

 The following online resources are available.

 RCN Learning Zone (2010) Supporting people's nutritional needs - getting started

 This learning area, which can be accessed from the CPD online page, has been primarily developed for health care assistants (HCAs) but is also useful for any practitioner who needs to update their practice.
 You can also use this learning area to check your own learning and understanding gained from this online resource on nutrition and hydration.

 BAPEN.
 Interactive e-Learning modules on Nutritional Screening using ‘MUST’

 In partnership with NHS Greater Glasgow and Clyde, BAPEN has developed an interactive e-Learning resource on nutritional screening using ‘MUST’.
 Designed for health and care staff working in hospitals, primary care and care homes, the three modules explain the causes and consequences of malnutrition, the importance of nutritional screening and how to screen using ‘MUST’.
 Each module includes case studies and care plans appropriate for the work place and an online assessment together with the ability to print off certificates of achievement.

 Skills for Health competences / National Occupational Standards

-These resources were last accessed on 7 May 2015.
-Some of them are in PDF format - see how to access PDF files.
+These resources were last accessed on 7 December 2015.

 National Patient Safety Agency (2009) Nutrition factsheets.
 10 key characteristics of good nutritional care.
 Factsheet 08: Training.
 London: NPSA.